 5. Better Mental Health

-Many researchers have found that playing a musical instrument could lower the risk of having dementia.
+Many researchers have found that playing a kids musical instruments could lower the risk of having dementia.
 Learning a musical instrument requires the use of both the left and right brain hemisphere.
 Being able to stimulate both sides reduces the risk of later having cognitive impairment and memory loss.
 This isn’t a guarantee your child will be protected down the line but it’s indisputable that music learning improves studying, focus and even mathematics.

 Convinced that learning a musical instrument has lots of benefits for your child?
 Try out for yourself by sending your child to a music class.
 There are various schools out there that cater to different needs.